PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 17:18:32
+Last updated: 2024-04-02 17:19:07
-Random Quote: All things change; nothing perishes. - Ovid
+Random Quote: The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails. - William Arthur Ward